 If you click on the link and complete a mortgage with L&C Mortgages, L&C is paid a commission by the lender and will share part of this fee with Which?
 Ltd helping fund our not-for-profit mission.
 We do not allow this relationship to affect our editorial independence.
 Your home or property may be repossessed if you do not keep up repayments on your mortgage.

-Why has the Bank of England held the base rate?
+Why has the Bank of England cut the base rate?

 What this means for homeowners

-The table shows the current top rates for remortgaging across a range of LTV bands.
+Our table shows the current top rates for two-year fixed-rate remortgaging deals across a range of LTV bands.

 Two-year fixed-rate60%